vload/CppND-Capstone-Hello-World/README.md

 The prject is divided into 4 main classes and a few helper classes.

+The main classes are Pong, Input, Graphics, Physics and they control game logic, user input, sdl graphics and collisions respectively.
+The helper classes wrap the SDL context implementing RAII.

+Classes are split into headers and cpp files.
+The headers are placed in the include folder and the cpp files in the src folder.

+I have also created concepts.h which controls different settings for the game.

 ## Rubric Criteria

 All of the following are used throughout the project: